Baraa42/blockchain-developer-bootcamp-final-project/README.md

 Technologies used include:

-- Truffle for testing, compilation and migration.
+- Truffle and Ganache for testing, compilation and migration.
 - Web3 and MetaMask integration.

 ## Description